-EXS - Working at expected standard

-GDS - Working at greater depth
+EXS - Working at expected standard HS - Working at higher standard

-Key Stage 2 Test Results (29 children in the Y6 cohort)
+Early Provisional Key Stage 2 data (38 children in the Y6 cohort)

 At the end of Key Stage 2, each pupil receives their test results as a scaled score and teacher assessments based on the standards in the interim framework.
-Because of the changes, figures for 2017 are not comparable to those for earlier years.
-The expectations for pupils at the end of Key Stage 2 have been raised to be higher than the old level 4.
-Given the differences from previous years to the curriculum and assessments, levels are not comparable with scaled scores or teacher assessment outcomes.
 For reading, mathematics and GPS (grammar, punctuation and spelling) test results are reported as scaled scores between 80 and 120, with 100 as the national standard.
 Writing is assessed using teacher assessment.